terraform-ibm-modules/terraform-ibm-enterprise/examples/complete/README.md

 # Complete example

-This example will create a heirarchy of enterprise child accounts and account groups
+This example will create a hierarchy of enterprise child accounts and account groups